bridhett/cheatsheets/git.md

 `git push origin master`: push to github.com!

+### pulling from git

+`git clone https://github.com/USERNAME/REP.git`: clone a repo.
+**make sure to be in the folder you want the repo in**

+`git pull origin master`: pulls new changes committed from git.

 ### notes:

 `gitignore`: this file lets you set which files and folders are ignored by git.